mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 Each morning, I split my workday [into 30-minute blocks](/eliminate-distractions/#schedule-time-for-email-texts-and-social-media) and decide how to spend each block.
 To avoid checking email compulsively, I schedule time for reading and responding to email instead of letting emails be a background hum throughout the day.

 I need to force myself to get back in this habit.
-It's easy to keep up once I'm in the rhythm, but .
+It's easy to keep up once I'm in the rhythm but hard to get into that rhythm.
+In the past, I grind out the first few days and then it becomes easier and rewarding enough that I don't have to rely on willpower.

-### Solution 2: Empower my teammates to use peer review more
+### Solution 2: Encourage retroactive feedback

 As I write this, it's 10 AM, and I've resisted checking my email so far today.
 But I have the burning feeling that I'm blocking work.
 I had given feedback on several tasks last week

+### Solution 3: Empower my teammates to use peer review more

 We use peer reviews, and it goes well, but I'm still doing a lot of review.
 The two things that I've found hard to delegate to peer review are writing customer-facing documentation and defining internal workflows.